mulle-nat-stash/mulle-bootstrap/README.md

 ... for C, C++, Objective-C

-... certainly not a "minimal" or lightweight" project with ca. 10000 lines of shell script code
+... certainly not a "minimal" or "lightweight" project with ca. 10000 lines of shell script code

 ## Why you may want it